VasiliKavaleu/react-nginx-docker/README.md

 ## Available Scripts

+Let’s build the project with this command
+### `docker build -t react-ui`

+And you can run the project with this command

+### `docker run -d --name reactui -p 80:80 react-ui`

+You can run the app on http://localhost:80

-In the project directory, you can run:
+Also in the project directory, you can run:

 ### `npm start`